agt/tritonai-validator/README.md

 A FastAPI-based Kubernetes Pod admission webhook with two components:

-- **Mutating webhook** (`/mutate`) — fills in missing security-context defaults before a pod is admitted.
+- **Mutating webhook** (`/mutate`) — fills in missing security-related fields with namespace-specific defaults before a pod is admitted.
-- **Validating webhook** (`/validate`) — rejects pods whose security context violates namespace policy.
+- **Validating webhook** (`/validate`) — rejects pods which violate namespace-specific policies and/or a set of hardcoded rules

+Both webhooks handle **Pod** resources directly and also inspect the pod templates embedded in **Deployment**, **ReplicaSet**, **StatefulSet**, **DaemonSet**, **Job**, and **CronJob** objects.
+All other resource kinds are passed through without inspection.

-These TritonGPT/TritonAI webhooks use namespace annotations to establish desired policy and defaults for that namespace.
+A note for UCSD: these TritonGPT/TritonAI webhooks use namespace annotations to establish desired policy and defaults for that namespace.
 This is in contrast to `dsmlp-validator` and `dsmlp-mutator` which queries user/course settings from the SICad/awsed database.

 Both sets of webhooks can operate simultaneously within the cluster, with namespace labels determining which is invoked.
 In theory, a namespace could subject its pods to both regimes.

-Both webhooks handle **Pod** resources directly and also inspect the pod templates embedded in **Deployment**, **ReplicaSet**, **StatefulSet**, **DaemonSet**, **Job**, and **CronJob** objects.
-All other resource kinds are passed through without inspection.

 ---